Supporting the mental health of grassroots VCS workers

 How to get involved

-If you’d like to find out more, please do get in touch with People’s Health Trust by emailing enquiries@peopleshealthtrust.org.uk.
+This initiative has now finished, but for more information please do get in touch with People’s Health Trust by emailing enquiries@peopleshealthtrust.org.uk.

 Who's involved